llvm/llvm-project/lldb/docs/man/lldb-server.rst

 .. option:: --gdbserver-port <port>

  Define a port to be used for gdb-server connections.
-Can be specified multiple times to allow multiple ports.
-Has no effect if --min-gdbserver-port and --max-gdbserver-port are specified.

-.. option:: --min-gdbserver-port <port>
-.. option:: --max-gdbserver-port <port>

- Specify the range of ports that can be used for gdb-server connections.
-Both options need to be specified simultaneously.
-Overrides --gdbserver-port.
+This port is used for multiple connections.

 .. option:: --port-offset <offset>